Sales

 Tiny C2N Monitor: spoofing a tape port signal

-Note on assembling the device, if you buy a DIY kit: users are required to confirm the orientation of the two tantalum (polarized) capacitors before powering up the device.
+Note on assembling the device, for those who buy a DIY kit: users are required to confirm the orientation of the two tantalum (polarized) capacitors before powering up the device.
 There’s a dark mark on one end of these capacitors that MUST face the integrated circuits (U1 and U2) in both cases.
-Mounting this component the wrong way around will result in a device that might work for a while but the capacitor closer to the blue tape port connector will eventually blow up and possibly short the 5V supply rail of the C64 to GND.
+Mounting this component the wrong way around will result in a device that might work for a while but the capacitor closer to the blue tape port connector will eventually blow up and possibly short the 5V supply rail to GND.

 The assembly process I use is illustrated in this blog post.